islco/laptop/README.md

 and configuration installed by _Laptop_, we have provided a rudimentary script to uninstall _Laptop_.

 It presumes that you may have installed additional packages via Homebrew and will target the applications installed by _Laptop_ only.
-Likewise, it presumes that you may wish to retian Homebrew itself.
+Likewise, it presumes that you may wish to retain Homebrew itself.

 In your Terminal window (NOTE: Do not select iTerm for this task, as it will be removed!), copy and paste each of these two commands one at a time, then press `return` after each one to download and execute the script, respectively:

 ```sh